avinashzen123/Kubernetes/CoreConcept.md

     * Harder to debug and understand results.

+# Namespace :
-Namespace : are a way to divide cluster resource between multiple users.
+Namespece are a way to divide cluster resource between multiple users.
 We can specify resource limit.
 Namespace provide scope for names.
 Namespace are not nested.

 Default namespaces:
 - default : For objects with no specified namespace